 More about the competition

 Houston Community College and Innovation Spark’s co-sponsored IDEAS Pitch Competition is designed to explore innovative approaches to answering pressing sustainability and societal needs.
 The competition is open to currently enrolled students in any greater Houston area High School, College, and/or University.
-All qualifying student projects will be invited to showcase their innovations at Mini Tech Faire events leading up to the Grand Finals to be presented and awarded at the Houston Mini Maker Faire at George R. Brown Convention Center.
+All qualifying student projects to be presented and awarded at the Houston Mini Maker Faire at George R. Brown Convention Center.
 This year, the Mini Tech Faire events will take place at HCC West Loop Campus (Southwest), Felix Fraga Campus (Southeast) and Alief-Hayes campus locations (Northwest).
-Judging will take place at the Mini Tech Faire events to learn more about the competition and apply in person (or online) and selected finalist will be invited to present at Houston Mini Maker Faire at George R. Brown Convention Center.
+Students are encouraged to attend the Mini Tech Faire events to learn more about the competition and apply in person (or online) and selected finalist will be invited to present at Houston Mini Maker Faire at George R. Brown Convention Center.
 All IDEAS welcome!

 - 2nd event October 29th, Saturday, at HCC NW - Alief Hayes Campus (9am to 12pm) - Sponsored by COE Engineering & Film and Digital Media Arts